YukunZhang/gemqueen.github.com/about/index.md

 Since I came to Canada, we have been to Seattle, San Francisco, Orlando, San Diego, Los Angeles, Toronto, Vancouver and Halifax would be our next destination.
 We have a separate webpage to record all these journeys.

 I am currently crazy about data science.
-I am trying to learn more to equip myself and take advantage of my software developer husband--he taught me how to use github and python soon :)
+I am trying to learn more to equip myself.

 This webpage would be used to post all the learning ideas/reviews.
 I hope this webpage would track my study and drive me move forward, always.